ThemeFuse/Unyson-Documentation/extension/shortcodes/index.rst

     └───views
         └───view.php

-A shortcode can be created in the following places:

 .. attention::

     The directory name of the shortcode folder will become it's tag, hyphens will be replaced with underscores.